Megwilken/tinyApp/README.md

 ## Final Product

-Login Page: The initial page for the user to either log in to their account, or be redirected the "Register and Account" page.
+Login Page: the initial page for the user to either log in to their account, or be redirected the "Register and Account" page.
 !["screenshot of Login page"](https://github.com/Megwilken/tinyApp/blob/main/docs/loginpage.png?raw=true)

-URL Page: Displays a list of all of the logged in or newly registered user's URLs.
+URL Page: displays a list of all of the logged in or newly registered user's URLs.
 From this page the user has the option to create a new URL, view/edit an existing URL, or delete a URL.
 !["screenshot of URL page"](https://github.com/Megwilken/tinyApp/blob/main/docs/urlspage.png?raw=true)